baumrock/RockFrontend/README.md

 ## RockFrontend and RepeaterMatrix

+If your matrix-blocks are regular PHP files you can simply call `echo $page->your_matrix` and ProcessWire will render the field for you.
+But if you want to use LATTE files instead, you can use RockFrontend to do so!

 While you can always render repeater matrix fields manually RockFrontend has some nice helpers.
 This is the long and manual way of rendering a matrix field:

 ```php